team-telnyx/telnyx-java/docs/ConferenceCommandsApi.md

         Boolean filterMuted = true; // Boolean | If present, participants will be filtered to those who are/are not muted Boolean filterOnHold = true; // Boolean | If present, participants will be filtered to those who are/are not put on hold
         Boolean filterWhispering = true; // Boolean | If present, participants will be filtered to those who are whispering or are not
-        Integer pageNumber = 1; // Integer | The page number to load.
+        Integer pageNumber = 1; // Integer | The page number to load
-        Integer pageSize = 20; // Integer | The size of the page.
+        Integer pageSize = 250; // Integer | The size of the page
         try {
             ListParticipantsResponse result = api.listConferenceParticipants(conferenceId)
                 .filterMuted(filterMuted)